Seminar ‘The 2017 ICC Rules of Arbitration; lessons learned’ Wednesday 28 October 2020, 13.00- 17.00 hr.,The Hague

 For questions, please contact ICC Netherlands by sending an e-mail message to: info@ICC.nl

 Please note that the number of participants is limited.
-Registration (on a first come, first serve basis) will close on 10 June 2020, end of day.
-Registrations cancelled after 10 June 2020 will be charged in full.
+Registration (on a first come, first serve basis) will close on 21 October 2020, end of day.
+Registrations cancelled after 21 October 2020 will be charged in full, see also ICC Terms & Conditions (Algemene Voorwaarden).
+Changes to the programme and/or format may occur due to the pandemic.
+Participants will be informed accordingly.